dpvtank/Balzac/_drafts/2020-06-29-reimagining-linkedin.md

 The fact is simple: LinkedIn is not ready for the future of work.
 With its broken assumptions, it encourages the existing system which makes people miserable, bored, and exhausted from engaging in "professional" networking.

-To remake LinkedIn requires you to understand the future of work.
-And then create that product experience.

-> LinkedIn is genuinely not ready for employees of tomorrow, the future of work, nor the economy of tomorrow.

 LinkedIn can be the catalyst for the future of work.
 It can use its massive number of users to actually create something good, give people a chance to be human, to focus on learning and growth and mutually helping one another.
 But instead, it optimizes for algorithmic popularity.

 Let's try to understand some how LinkedIn stacks up with the future of work.
 Whether it empowers the user, or it doesn't.